haiwera-silk-cd/magento-devdocs/guides/v2.1/frontend-dev-guide/layouts/layout-types.md

 <h3>Generic layout structure and allowed layout instructions</h3>

 The following table describes the instructions specific for generic layout files.
-For the descriptions of common layout instructions see the <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/xml-instructions.html" target="_blank">Layout instructions</a> article.
+For the descriptions of common layout instructions see the <a href="{{ page.baseurl }}/frontend-dev-guide/layouts/xml-instructions.html" target="_blank">布局指令</a> article.

 <table>
   <tbody>